 Another example of waste is where one party has spent the assets of the marriage on lavish lifestyle expenses.
 It is not enough that they enjoyed a high standard of living but the party has to show that their spouse had done so recklessly or negligently in a way that reduced their assets.
 For example, In Ledarn v Ledarn FamCA 858, the court found that the wife had spent a considerable amount of the matrimonial assets to purchase luxury vehicles and houses for their two children, allegedly against the husband’s wishes.
 The court held that they ‘could not ignore the amount of money the wife took’ and decided to reduce her entitlements because of this.

 As you can see the concept of waste can apply in a number of circumstances and is designed to provide a just and fair outcome to the parties based on their conduct with the marital property during the marriage.
-If you are going through a divorce and need advice about whether your case includes an element of waste, it is best to speak to a family lawyer who can advise you on the likely outcomes of this type of claim in your particular situation.
-Questions?
-Get in touch on 1300 544 755.

 We appreciate your feedback – your submission has been successfully received.